heathermiller/dist-prog-book/chapter/7/langs-consistency.md

   6. Sleep for 10 seconds.
   7. Repeat!

 Hopefully it's clear that if a client adds an item to her cart in Beijing and then 10 seconds later checks her cart in Paris, she should see the same thing.
-Well, not exactly - remember, the network is unreliable, and Beijing's `synchronize` messages might have been dropped.
+Well, not exactly - remember, the network is unreliable, and Beijing's `synchronize` messages might have been dropped, delayed, or reordered.
 But no worries!
 Beijing is `synchronizing` again in another 10 seconds.
 This should remind you of Dynamo's gossiping: nodes are constantly attempting to converge.

 Both systems are eventually consistent - the difference here is our Javascript shopping cart displays *strong* eventual consistency.
 It's strong because it requires no specialized resolution.
 When a node transmits its state to another node, there's absolutely no question about how to integrate that state into the current one.
 There's no conflict.